The Mount Batur sunrise trek in Bali, Indonesia is a rewarding and magical way to start the day. Plus, sunrises in Bali don’t get better than this!

 As each second ticked by the light changed, illuminating more of the beautiful surroundings.

-A few hundred people climb Mt Batur each day, but different tour companies take different routes up (turns out our route was the hardest…!) and end at different parts of the summit.
+A few hundred people climb Mt Batur (Gunung Batur) each day, but different tour companies take different routes up (turns out our route was the hardest…!) and end at different parts of the summit.
+A friend of mine did the tour a few months later and had a different experience, getting a motorbike up some of the way – I was shocked!

 Joining us for breakfast, a few monkeys who were playing around the summit, no doubt well fed on leftover breakfasts!